chithanh1811/openEA/README.rst

 And a list of available sub-commands should be printed on the terminal.

-How to use
+Documentation
 ==========
-For new users, it is recommended to read the Tutorials page on the website of the project.
+The documentation is created using the doxygen toolset.
+Create the documentation by calling
+    $> openea doc update
+after installation of openEA.
+You can find the final HTML documentation at EA/html/ having EA/html/index.html as starting point.

 Copyright and License
 =====================